-Hedge Fund Guru Ray Dalio Reveals His Closely-Guarded Workplace Secrets
+Hedge Fund Guru Ray Dalio Reveals His Closely Guarded Workplace Secrets

-In his new book, “Principles,” the investing legend shares his management philosophy, which is guided by the principle of radical transparency.

-In the world of finance, legendary hedge fund guru Ray Dialo is best known for his unbelievable success, his practice of Transcendental Meditation twice a day, and his unique approach to principles-based decision-making.
-Since starting Bridgewater out of his two-bedroom apartment in 1975, Dalio and his firm say they have made more money for their clients than any other hedge fund in history.
+In the world of finance, legendary hedge fund guru Ray Dalio is best known for his unbelievable success, his practice of Transcendental Meditation twice a day, and his unique approach to principles-based decision-making.
+Since starting Bridgewater out of his two-bedroom apartment in 1975, Dalio and his firm have made more money for their clients than any other hedge fund in history, according to LCH Investments.”
 He attributes much of that success to the firm’s unorthodox workplace and its management philosophy dedicated to radical transparency, in which employees exchange brutally honest assessments of each others’ work performance and personalities.

 For years, Dalio’s 123-page manifesto of principles was closely guarded with a few copies surreptitiously shared in the world of finance.
-Now Dalio is sharing those workplace secrets with the world in his new book, “Principles,” as well as launching a series of apps with colorful names like Baseball Cards, the Pain Button, and the Dot Collectors.
+Now Dalio is sharing those workplace secrets with the world in his new book, Principles, as well as launching a series of apps with colorful names like Baseball Cards, the Pain Button, and the Dot Collectors.

 Dalio is also taking his show on the road, traveling to Silicon Valley for book readings and meetings with top executives.
 Many in the tech sector are already fans.